Vkpro55/Insrictive_frontend/README.md

 # Full-Stack Project: Student Management App UI (React + Tailwind) with Crud Operations Using Supabase and Prisma in Node.js Backend

 ## Overview
-This project is a full-stack application with a **FastAPI** backend and a **React** frontend.
-The backend handles the image upload, storage, and metadata management, while the frontend allows users to upload images and view the results interactively.
+This project is a full-stack application with a **React + TailWind CSS** Frontend and a **Node.js with Supabse and Prisma ORM** Backend.
+The backend handles the full Crud opeartion for Students seamlessly.

-## Features
-- **Image Upload**: Users can upload images to the backend.
-- **Mask Image Upload**: Users can upload a mask image to apply to the original image.
-- **Image Metadata**: The backend stores metadata about uploaded images and their associated masks in a MongoDB database.
-- **Frontend**: A simple interface to upload images and display feedback.

 ## How to Run the Project Locally

 ### Prerequisites
-- Python 3.8+
+- Node.js
-- MongoDB (either local instance or MongoDB Atlas for cloud database)
-- **Virtual environment** for Python dependencies (recommended)
+- Supabase with Prisma ORM

-### Backend (FastAPI)
+### Backend (Node.js + Supabse + Prisma ORM)

 1. **Backend Repo**:
    ```bash